Naoghuman/articles/Overview Naoghuman's JavaFX projects in GitHub/Overview-Naoghuman's-JavaFX-projects-in-GitHub.md

 **Conclusion**
-The libraries around `Lib-Tile` it's for the developer easily possible to load and managed `Tiles` in their applications, games.
+With the libraries around `Lib-Tile` it's for the developer easily possible to load and managed `Tiles` in their applications, games.